Albany, Western Australia

 The settlement was founded on 26 December 1826 as a military outpost of New South Wales for the purpose of forestalling French ambitions in the region.
 To that end, on 21 January 1827, the commander of the outpost, Major Edmund Lockyer, formally took possession for the British Crown of the portion of New Holland not yet claimed by the Crown; that is, the portion west of the 129th meridian east, with the portion east already being claimed collectively by the Crown as New South Wales and Van Diemen's Land.
 During the last decade of the 19th century, the town served as a gateway to the Eastern Goldfields.
 For many years, it was the colony's only deep-water port, having a place of eminence on shipping services between Britain and its Australian colonies.
 The opening of the Fremantle Inner Harbour in 1897, however, saw its importance as a port decline, after which the town's industries turned primarily to agriculture, timber and later, whaling.

 Contemporary Albany is the southern terminus for tourism in the region, and the state's south west, which is known for its natural environment and preservation of its heritage.
 The town has a role in the ANZAC legend, being the last port of call for troopships departing Australia in the First World War.
 On 1 November 2014, the Australian and New Zealand Prime Ministers opened the National Anzac Centre in Mount Clarence, Albany, to commemorate 100 years since the first ANZAC troops departed from King George Sound.
 Approximately 40,000 people attended the commemoration events held between 30 October and 2 November 2014.

 An auxiliary submarine base for the US Navy's 7th Fleet was developed during the Second World War in the event the submarine base at Fremantle was lost.
 Also in the harbour was a Royal Australian Navy naval installation which provided for refuelling from four 5000 LT fuel tanks.

-Etymology
+Toponymy

 Upon its establishment in 1826, the settlement was named Frederick Town in honour of Prince Frederick, Duke of York and Albany.
 In 1831, the settlement was transferred to the control of the Swan River Colony and renamed Albany by Lieutenant-Governor James Stirling.